aurae-runtime/aurae/README.md

 storage).

-Through system proportioning and enterprise workload isolation techniques, the Aurae [open-source] project can complement Kubernetes, as Aurae supports the usage of multi-tenant workloads and enterprise identities all the way down to the socket layer.
+Through system proportioning and enterprise workload isolation techniques, the Aurae [open-source] project can complement higher order schedulers and control planes (such as Kubernetes) as Aurae supports the usage of multi-tenant workloads and enterprise identities all the way down to the socket layer.